fmbellomy/Python-Basics/Control Flow/Functions.md

 # same thing here.
 ```

-Imagine having to write that entire distance function out over and over again.
-Nah man.
+Imagine having to write that entire distance function out over and over again...
+Agony.
 That's a big part of what makes functions appealing, they provide a way to avoid retyping the same code over and over again.